Abortion and Murder

 In fact, the Lord in Exodus 21:22-25 gives the death penalty for a person who causes the death of the unborn as for the adult who commits murder.
-“If men who are fighting hit a pregnant woman and she gives birth prematurely but there is no serious injury, the offender must be fined whatever the woman’s husband demands and the court allows.
-But if there is serious injury, you are to take life for life, eye for eye, tooth for tooth, hand for hand, foot for foot, burn for burn, wound for wound, bruise for bruise” (Exodus 21:22-25, NIV).
-The Bible condemns murder (Deuteronomy 5:17; Isaiah 1:21; Hosea 4:2; Matthew 5:21).
+“If men [a]fight, and hurt a woman with child, so that she gives birth prematurely, yet no harm follows, he shall surely be punished accordingly as the woman’s husband imposes on him; and he shall pay as the judges determine.
+But if any harm follows, then you shall give life for life, eye for eye, tooth for tooth, hand for hand, foot for foot, burn for burn, wound for wound, stripe for stripe” (Exodus 21:22-25).
+The Bible clearly condemns murder (Deuteronomy 5:17; Isaiah 1:21; Hosea 4:2; Matthew 5:21).

 Scientifically speaking, human life begins at conception when an egg and a sperm unite to form a new being that possesses a new and different string of DNA (coded information, the blueprint for a new human).
 At this point, the genetic makeup of the individual is determined.
 This new person has the capacity of development and growth.

-In the Bible, the unborn was called a baby even before he was born “When Elizabeth heard Mary’s greeting, the baby leaped in her womb, and Elizabeth was filled with the Holy Spirit…[saying] ‘As soon as the sound of your greeting reached my ears, the baby in my womb leaped for joy'” (Luke 1:41, 44, NIV); “While they were there, the time came for the baby to born, and she gave birth to her firstborn, a son” (Luke 2:6-7, NIV).
+In the Bible, the unborn was called a baby even before he was born.
+“And it happened, when Elizabeth heard the greeting of Mary, that the babe leaped in her womb; and Elizabeth was filled with the Holy Spirit.
+For indeed, as soon as the voice of your greeting sounded in my ears, the babe leaped in my womb for joy” (Luke 1:41, 44); “So it was, that while they were there, the days were completed for her to be delivered.
+And she brought forth her firstborn Son…” (Luke 2:6-7).